Creating a Career Development Plan: Tips and Strategies

 - What do I have in my current soft and technical skills?

-- What were my achievements to date?
+- What have been my achievements up to now?

-Determine Your Long-Term Goals
+Set Out Your Long-Term Goals

-- Where do I want to be in five or ten years?
+- Where do you see me in five or ten years?

-- What jobs align with my interests?
+- What work roles are aligned with my passions?

 Consider these questions:

-- What small steps can I take to meet my long-term goals?
+- What steps do I need to take to meet my long-term objectives?

-- What can I do to grow within my job role and be more visible?
+- What steps can I take to develop in my role and become more visible?

-Short-term plans need to consider a variety of aspects like deadlines for tasks and team responsibilities.
+Short-term plans need to consider a variety of elements like deadlines for projects as well as team members’ responsibilities.

 Outline an action Plan

-- Specific self-development tasks
+- Specific tasks to help self-development

-- Courses of training or other programs to undertake
+- Courses of training or other programs to take part in

 Implement Your Plan